VPMWebApps/CIS-Research-Topics/README.md

 7. manufacturing vs service economy

-8. policy reforms - what is policy ? what is reform ? how is it done ? how to identify bottlenecks ? unnecessary regulations , complexities
+8. policy reforms - what is policy ? what is reform ? how is it done ? how to identify bottlenecks ? unnecessary regulations , complexities - can CIS help the center and state

 9. cutting the bureaucratic red tapes - dismantling babudoms,retraining and re-assigning the workforce